Built and signed on GitHub ActionsBuilt and signed on GitHub Actions

 options for the response.

-This is an appropriate response when a POST
+This is an appropriate response when a POST request is made to a resource

 collection and the resource is created successfully.
 The options should be

-property set to the URL of the created resource.
+included with a location property set to the URL of the created resource.

-property can be used to provide parameters to the URL.
+The params property can be used to provide parameters to the URL.

-is { id: 1 }
+For example if location is /books/:id and params is { id: 1 }

-the URL will be /books/1
+the URL will be /books/1.

 conflict()

-A method which throws a 409 Conflict
+A method which throws a 409 Conflict error and takes an optional message

 and optional cause.

-This is an appropriate response when a PUT
+This is an appropriate response when a PUT request is made to a resource

 that cannot be updated because it is in a state that conflicts with the